Secure your AI-built app before shipping.

 Built specifically for the Polymarket trading community

-Real-time Analysis
+Sub-30s Analysis

-Protect Your Funds from Malicious Bot Code
+Protect Your Apps from Malicious and Vulnerable Code

 Frequently Asked Questions